Mayor

 Dear Friends,

-Please join Michele and me in extending deepest condolences to the families and friends of these outstanding neighbors.
+Please join me and Michele in extending deepest condolences to all of the friends and family of Pat and Al.

 Warm regards,